tkhquang/userChrome.js/Vertical Add-on Bar/README.md

 1. Sometimes when dragging the buttons in `customzing` from vertical toolbar to the out side, the whole toolbar is dragged outside.
 But don't worry, just restart the browser and everything will be there again, phewww!
 I'm not sure if there is a way to prevent it from happening, but since you can just redo it again, no harm done, just inconvenient.

+2. Since this is just a trick to transform the horizital toolbar into a vertical one, some toolbarbuttons which have its own popup menus (such as Multi-acc container, history, forget,...) not working so good and can cause problem sometimes when we click on it, the popup menu doesn't popup in the right places we want, or, it won't popup at all.
+My suggestion: don't put those toolbar buttons on the vertical toolbar.
+The other one-click activate/disactivate ones work fine on the toolbar it seems.
+The problem doesn't seem to happen if we use `vertical_addonbar_testing.uc.js`.
+But it has its own issues as well, check out the below section.

-2. I can't seem to find a way for multiple columns to work fine when the height of the toolbar changes dynamically, so I just make multiple columns appear on the browser window maximized only.
+3. I can't seem to find a way for multiple columns to work fine when the height of the toolbar changes dynamically, so I just make multiple columns appear on the browser window maximized only.
 When not, it becomes a single column one.

 You can just disable the toolbar when the window is not maximized.